 Lena choked the pity.
 Pity was weakness, especially when wasted on humans.
 Strength surging through her arm, she lifted her bloodsteel sword and angled it right at his throat.
 His eyes bulged, and his whole body froze.
 Finish the job, her mind screamed.
 Finish him, before you do something stupid.

-Her single moment of hesitation birthed a silence that Ben filled with a single word.
+Her moment of hesitation birthed a silence that Ben filled with a single word.
 “Why?” he choked, the sound wet with injury and betrayal.

 Lena’s blood flashed to a boil.
 Of all the things he could have said to fill that moment of hesitation, he had chosen the one least likely to save him.
 She clenched her teeth and scowled death down into the pitiful man.
 “That’s what I should be asking you.”

 For the first time, she allowed her power to ripple through his body.
 Unsurprisingly, his blood obeyed her.
 As a final kindness to him, she would make it quick.
 She thrust the point of her bloodsteel sword into his neck, and the flesh yielded effortlessly.
 A flourish of her arm split his throat apart.
 A liquescent scream rang for only a moment before it was overtaken by a helpless gurgle.
 Blood rained across the carpet and walls.
 Her power roiled through him, bidding his veins to evacuate every last drop.

 “I loved you,” she hissed down at him.
 In response, he only flopped and struggled like a gutted fish.